 What to Expect

-The 3C Challenge takes place over 35 days and is broken into two main components.
+The 3C Challenge takes place over 45 days and is broken into two main components.
 The first segment involves 5 days of intensive, online business training with two Indigenous facilitators from the University of Victoria.
 The curriculum that is taught has been specifically designed for the 3C Challenge.
 Lessons include, idea generation, communication skills, marketing, creating a business plan, and team work!
-The proceeding 30 days will allow participants to bring their business idea to market.
-Working alongside a community business mentor and access to $1,000 of investment funds, each team will be able to market and sell their products or services in their communities.
+The proceeding 40 days will allow participants to bring their business idea to market.
+Working alongside a community business mentor for the first 30 days and access to investment funds, each team will be able to market and sell their products or services in their communities and through social media.

 Along with the new skills and experiences, each participant walks away with an iPad to start their business, a living allowance for their time spent in the program, and access to child care subsidies.
 Additionally, each team can decide what they wish to do with the profits from their business!
-Teams can donate their money, re-invest, or keep their profits.
+Teams may choose to donate their money, re-invest, or keep their profits.
+The BC 3C Challenge is a team oriented business that is designed to build confidence and knowledge to start an e-commerce business.